 Metzgerstrasse 16 (The house has been torn down)

-While living in Windsheim, David Geschmay dealt in textile goods, and in 1884 he opened his own store, selling ‘cloth, ready-to-be-cut materials, and fashion goods.’
-But he was also interested in modern user technology, and during the 1890’s he also dealt in sewing machines and bicycles.
+While living in Windsheim, David Geschmay dealt in textile goods, and in February1884 he opened his own store, selling ‘cloth, ready-to-be-cut materials, and fashion goods.’
+But he was also interested in modern user technology, and during the 1890’s he also dealt in sewing machines and bicycles, as mentioned above.
 Besides all the activities connected with his business, David Geschmay also served for 15 years as a volunteer fireman in Windsheim and as a trainer in a gymnastics club.

 The ‘Wuerttemberg Felt Cloth Factory’